YonathanWubishet/IntroToGithub/motivation/motivation.md

   My motivation is to secure a career in Web Development and to add programming to my list of skills on my resume

   I prefer a hands on approach when learning.
-Whenever possible I utilize visual aids that depict the big picture.
+Whenever possible, I utilize visual aids that depict the big picture.